 Sit and stay!
 How to train a human to enjoy their garden

 Find it difficult to sit down?
 Gardeners and garden-lovers generally share this tricky trait.
 They love their gardens so much that they just have to keep adjusting them.
 No sooner has bottom touched seat that they are up and off to deadhead the roses; to fix a broken stem and to pluck out a weed.
+STOP!

 The gardens that people create so lovingly become the outdoor space that they would hope to sit in.

 Garden-makers spend weeks, months and years getting the garden into a shape and form in which they hope to sit.
 Then sunshine comes along, providing the right sort of weather in which they will be able to relax.
 But do they?
 No... they simply keep on pruning, preening, clipping, weeding, nurturing, planting, humming and haa-ing.
 They might sit down for a minute or two, then are up and off again because they've spotted a task that needs attention.